-In addition to a typed draft, taxpayers are encouraged to submit this draft on a computer disk in a word processing format acceptable to the Service.
+Taxpayer may also submit draft on a computer disk in a word processing format In addition to a typed draft, taxpayers are encouraged to submit this draft on a computer disk in a word processing format acceptable to the Service.
 The typed draft will become part of the permanent files of the national office, and the computer disk will not be returned.
-If the Service representative requesting the draft letter ruling cannot answer specific questions about the word processing format, the questions can be directed to Wayne Thomas at 202-622-7560 (not a toll-free call).
+If the Service representative requesting the draft letter ruling cannot answer specific questions about the word processing format, the questions can be directed to the Technical Services Staff at 202-622-7560 (not a toll-free call).

-The proposed letter ruling (both typed draft and computer disk) should be sent to the same address as any additional information and contain in the transmittal the information
+The proposed letter ruling (both typed draft and computer disk) should be sent to the same address as any additional information and contain in the transmittal the information that should be included with any additional information (for example, a penalties of perjury statement is required).
+See section 10.07 of this revenue procedure.

-Issues separate letter rulings for substantially identical letter rulings and generally issues a single letter ruling for identical accounting method changes
+Issues separate letter rulings for substantially identical letter rulings and generally issues a single letter ruling for identical accounting method changes .10